kredar/kredar.github.io/_posts/2023-09-02-How-To-Build-Resume-Bot-powered-by-llm.md

 ---
 title: "How to Build a Resume Chatbot using the power of LLMs"
-excerpt: "Unlock the potential of RAG architecture in building an advanced resume chatbot.
-Leverage OpenAI's GPT-3.5, Langchain, and Vector Database for a next-level conversational experience."
+excerpt: "Unlock the potential of RAG architecture and foundational LLM in building an advanced resume chatbot."
 tags:
   - NLP
   - LLM